Jack112-create/Jack112-create/README.md

 - HTML
 - CSS
 - JavaScript
+- Python
 - GIT
 - GitHub
+- Bootstrap
+- Flask
+- PostgreSQL
+-

 ## Technologies I am learning :
-- React
-- Python
 - Django

 ## Some additional info about me :
-- 👾 I’m currently working on my second portfolio project with Code Institute.
+- 👾 I’m currently working on my fourth portfolio project with Code Institute.
 - 👨🏻‍💻 I’m currently enrolled in a Full Stack Software Development Bootcamp with Code Institute.
 - 🤝 I’m looking to collaborate with anyone!
 I love to work in teams as it allows me to learn from others so that I can better myself as a developer, and as a person.